TRIP LEADERS

 DAVE BAUMGART

-Seattle WA –David Baumgart has been hiking, backpacking, and mountain climbing ever since a family outing to Colorado when he was 17.
+Bellevue, WA –David Baumgart has been hiking, backpacking, and mountain climbing ever since a family outing to Colorado when he was 17.
 His favorite mountain is Mt.
 Rainier which he finally summited on his 5th attempt.
 David is a volunteer hiking leader for his church, his community, and the Northwest Parkinson’s Association.
 He always advises his hiking partners, Rule #1 is to stay within their safety comfort zone, and Rule #2 – have fun.
 His mantra is: “So Many Hikes, so little time.”
-David is a professional Sr. Project Manager, working for the City of Seattle.
+David is a professional Sr. Project Manager, recently retired from the City of Seattle.
 David’s wife, Ruth, has been diagnosed with Parkinson’s since 2016.
-They continue to enjoy hiking and backpacking – and their shared adventures as they explore our world.
+They continue to enjoy hiking and camping – and their shared adventures as they explore our world.
 She agrees: their favorite hike is the Wonderland Trail around Mt.
 Rainier.

 .